-

 Can you use gas fireplace with damper closed?

 It’s not recommended to use a gas fireplace with the damper closed.
-This is because if there is too much airflow into the fireplace, it can cause sparks and fire.
+This is because too much airflow can cause sparks and fire.

-If you’re in an area where a spark could start a dangerous wildfire, it’s best to keep the damper open so that any sparks are directed away from your home.
+If you’re in an area where a spark could start a dangerous wildfire, keep the damper open.
+This directs sparks away from your home.

 The Damper Is Closed

-The main purpose of a damper is to regulate the amount of air that enters the fireplace.
-When the damper is closed, there is little or no exhaust which means that this system will produce substantial heat.
+The main purpose of a damper is to regulate the amount of air entering the fireplace.
+When the damper is closed, there is little or no exhaust.
+This means the system produces substantial heat.

-This type of system can be used with gas logs as opposed to a vented counterpart because you will get more heat from them due to their smaller size and greater surface area.
+This system can be used with gas logs.
+You will get more heat from them due to their smaller size and greater surface area.

 There Is Little Or No Exhaust